gxc-int-innovation-challenge21/gxc-team-12/README.md

 # Prototype

-With all the collected data it was time to develop our digital prototype V.1.0 Go to "Prototype Version 1.0"
+With all the collected data it was time to develop our digital prototype V1.0

+# Prototype 2.0

+Feedback was gathered within the first Sprint for the prototype V2.0